Liba11y/liba11y.github.io/_howto/better-color.md

 ---
+layout: book-page
+title: Better Color
+permalink: /howto/color/
-description: 'Color and text often interact, so we''ll cover both here...'
+summary: 'Color and text often interact, so we will cover both here...'
 ---

 # 2.4 Color and Text